KrakenIsHere/The-Vineheart-Realm/content/index.md

 The realm consists of 4 main continents, and many islands.
 ![[The Vineheart Realm V0.6.jpg]]
 ## Story

-A Divine War erupted when the gods split into two factions.
+[[The Devine War]] erupted when the [[Gods]] split into two factions.
 Their devastating conflict nearly destroyed the world, culminating in the creation of the Godwound - a tear in reality that forced both sides to cease fighting.

 The Vineheart Party emerged as mortal heroes during this conflict, protecting people and minimizing casualties.
-Their actions were so significant that the post-war era became known as The Vineheart Realm, marking a new age of mortal self-determination.
+Their actions were so significant that the post-war era became known as The Vineheart Realm, marking the [[Dawn of the new age]] of mortal self-determination.

 The Godwound's power physically split the main continent into four distinct regions - the Northern Reach, Eastern Shores, Western Wilds, and Southern Realm - each developing their own unique cultures and societies over the following centuries.